vancityactivist/divesphere/README.md

 # DiveSphere

 DiveSphere is a web application that combines dive log features with social media and mapping functionalities for dive sites worldwide.
 Users can book services with providers for dive charters, courses, and more.
+System will allow for import of dive logs, video, text.

 ## Technologies Used

 - **Backend**: Node.js, Express.js
-- **Frontend**: Pug, TailwindCSS
+- **Frontend**: Pug, TailwindCSS, DaisyUI
 - **Database**: MongoDB

 ## Project Structure

+  - **App.js**: Root application component.
+  - **index.js**: Main entry point for the application.

 ### Backend

-The backend code is located in the `backend` directory and is structured as follows:
+The backend code is structured as follows:

 - **config/**: Configuration files (e.g., database connection).
 - **controllers/**: Functions to handle requests and responses.